GluuFederation/docs-casa-prod/docs/source/plugins/cert-authn.md

 Click on `Enable` under the script contents box, and press `Update` at the bottom of the page.

 ## Apache configuration

-!!!
-Note:
-    Using containers? please open a support ticket if your server is ngnix.

 Locate Gluu's Apache configuration file `https_gluu.conf` in chroot and find the `SSLVerifyClient` directive.
 Duplicate the whole `LocationMatch` directive changing the first line this way: